FZJ-IEK3-VSA/ETHOS_PeNALPS/documentation/ethos_penalps_tutorial/single_cooker_process_chain.md

     global_start_date=start_date,
     global_end_date=end_date,
 )
 ```

-(my-label)=heading-setup-commodities
 ## Setup All Commodities
-The second step is create all commodities that raw materials, intermediate products or final products of the production system.
+The second step is create all commodities which represent raw materials, intermediate products or final products of the production system.
+The modelled energy types and carriers for the load profiles are modelled later.

 ```
 from ethos_penalps.data_classes import Commodity